-Your Foot Surgery Is Performed by a Board-Certified SC Podiatrist
+Your Surgery Is Performed by a Board-Certified SC Podiatrist

 Our podiatrists are all board-certified by the American Board of Foot and Ankle Surgery.
 No matter which of our specialists you see, you will receive our trademark care and attention, ensuring that your concerns are heard before the procedure.
 We even perform many minor surgical procedures in our offices, so you may not need to go to a hospital for your treatment.

-We perform all manner of minor and comprehensive foot surgeries, including:
+We perform all manner of minor and comprehensive foot and ankle surgeries, including: